clemsonciti/workshop-R/_episodes/04-Matrix.md

 write.csv(saledata,'SaleData.csv')
 ```

-Here, we read a poam from an online text file, and save ten lines in working directory:
+Here, we read a poam from an online text file, and save ten lines in the working directory:
 ```r
 poem <- readLines("http://lib.ru/SHAKESPEARE/sonnets.txt")
 poem[10:20]